The Great Hack

-The Great Hack is a 2019 documentary film about the Facebook–Cambridge Analytica data scandal, produced and directed by Jehane Noujaim and Karim Amer, both previous documentary Academy Award nominees (The Square, Control Room, Startup.com).
+The Great Hack is a 2019 documentary film about the Facebook–Cambridge Analytica data scandal, produced and directed by Jehane Noujaim and Karim Amer, both previous documentary Academy Award nominees for The Square.
 The film's music was composed by Emmy-nominated film composer Gil Talmi.
 The Great Hack premiered at the 2019 Sundance Film Festival in the Documentary Premieres section and was released by Netflix on July 24, 2019.

 The documentary focuses on David Carroll of Parsons and The New School, Brittany Kaiser (former business development director for Cambridge Analytica), and British investigative journalist Carole Cadwalladr.
 Their stories interweave to expose the work of Cambridge Analytica in the politics of various countries, including the United Kingdom's Brexit campaign and the 2016 United States elections.

 Background

 The SCL Group was a private research and strategic communications company interested in studying and influencing mass behavior.
 With alleged expertise in psychological operations (psyops), the company worked in military and political operations around the world in the late 1990s, including electioneering in the developing world throughout the early 2000s.
 To do business involving US elections, the subsidiary Cambridge Analytica was formed in 2012.

 In 2015, Cambridge Analytica, a UK-based political consulting firm, began working on behalf of Ted Cruz's presidential campaign to attempt to win the 2016 US Republican nomination.
 It used Facebook as a means for "political-voter surveillance" through the collection of user data points.
 Independent investigations into data mining, along with whistle-blower accounts of the firm's impact on Brexit, led to a scandal over the influence of social media in political elections.

 In the film, the Cambridge Analytica scandal is examined through the eyes of several involved persons.